Showing posts with label Art Guild (TPS). Show all posts

 Invited to demonstrate and lecture!

 Sponsored by the Tucson Pastel Society (TPS), this event will be held in the TPS Art Center in Tucson, Arizona.
-It is open to the general public and members of the guild.
-Admission is at no charge.

 All About Degas!